-- Survival craft embarkation stations and the survival craft to which each person is assigned. - The fire and emergency signals and the abandon ship signal. - If immersion suits are provided, the location of the suits and illustrated instructions on the method for donning the suits. - Procedures for making a distress call. - Essential action to be taken in an emergency by everyone (station bill) - Procedures for rough weather at sea, crossing hazardous bars, and flooding. - Procedures for anchoring the vessel. - Procedures to be used in the event an individual falls overboard. - Procedures for fighting a fire.

-Note: The last 4 items (in italics) may be kept readily available as an alternative to posting.
+- Survival craft embarkation stations and the survival craft to which each person is assigned. - The fire and emergency signals and the abandon ship signal. - If immersion suits are provided, the location of the suits and illustrated instructions on the method for donning the suits. - Procedures for making a distress call. - Essential action to be taken in an emergency by each individual (station bill) - Procedures for rough weather at sea, crossing hazardous bars, and flooding. - Procedures for anchoring the vessel. - Procedures to be used in the event an individual falls overboard. - Procedures for fighting a fire. - Note: The last 4 items (in italics) may be kept readily available as an alternative to posting.

-FIREMAN'S OUTFIT & SCBA
+FIREMAN'S OUTFIT & SCBA 46 CFR 28.205